ethereum/go-ethereum/docs/_interface/Private-Network.md

 `mkdir node1 node2`
 ```

-Each node will have an associated accoutn that will receive some ether at launch.
+Each node will have an associated account that will receive some ether at launch.
 The following command creates an account for Node 1:

 ```shell